Library: Policy

 (1) documents all information from voluntary and other provided references.
 The resource specialist or RFA contractor explains the program's expectations and the needs of children who come into OKDHS care to each person who is contacted as a reference.

-(A) One personal reference is interviewed by phone or in person and cannot be a family member.
+(A) One personal reference is interviewed by phone or in person and may not be a family member.

 (B) When applicable, all adult children are contacted by letter, phone, or in person to complete Form 04AF015E, Resource Family Reference Letter for Adult Children.

-(C) The current or most recent employer of the other adult in the home is contacted by letter, phone, or in person using Form 04AF011E, Resource Family Reference Letter for an Employer.
-When the adult is self-employed, a reference is obtained from a customer.
+(C) The current employer of the other adult in the home is contacted by letter, phone, or in person using Form 04AF011E, Resource Family Reference Letter for an Employer.

 (D) When the other adult currently receives or received behavioral health services in the past 10 years, the behavioral health care professional is contacted using Form 04AF013E, Resource Family Assessment Reference Letter for Behavioral Health Professionals.
 The resource specialist or RFA contractor uses Form 13HI003E, Authorization to Disclose Medical Records, to obtain permission from the other adult to receive his or her behavioral health information.
 In addition to Form 04AF013E, the resource specialist requests behavioral records from the behavioral health professional.